mdanassaifi/AI-Article-Summariser/README.md

 4. Click **Summarize**.
 5. The summary will be displayed according to your selected mode.

-> No login or API key setup is required.
+> ## First Time login required Google Gemini API key setup .
 Google Gemini is free to use.

 ## Screenshots

-_Add your screenshots here_